GaetanCrd/InteractiveHologram/README.md

   #### 1.2 Micro

   Line 14 of the code `InteractiveHolo.py`:
-  Modify the variable to find your webcam's microphone; use the `audioID.py` code provided in the GitHub repo to identify all your audio devices and their IDs.
+  Modify the variable to find your webcam's microphone; use the `audioID.py` code provided in the GitHub repo to identify all your audio devices and their IDs.<br><br>

 ### 2. Control Monitor